 Do I Need An Attorney?

 It is very important that both parties are represented by an attorney when signing a prenuptial agreement.
 If one party does not have a lawyer, you run the risk that your agreement will not be upheld by the courts.

 By signing a prenuptial agreement, one person is agreeing to waive rights to assets and property that he or she would otherwise be legally entitled to.
 In such a situation, it is essential to have legal representation so that you can be confident that the agreement is fair for both parties.

-Please contact Northern Kentucky family law attorneys at Hoffman Walker & Smith, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to learn more about our prenuptial agreement services.
+Please contact Northern Kentucky family law attorneys at Hoffman Walker & Knauf, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to learn more about our prenuptial agreement services.